Voluntary abattoir inspections

 If Johne's disease lesions are detected in the abattoir inspection, samples will be taken and sent to Gribbles VETLAB.

-These lesions will then be assessed microscopically by a Veterinary Pathologist to confirm whether the Johne's disease bacterium is present and responsible for the lesions sampled.
+These lesions will then be assessed microscopically by a Veterinary Pathologist to confirm whether the OJD bacterium is present and responsible for the lesions sampled.

 Once confirmed by the laboratory, PIRSA will inform you of the final results and assist you with options on how to proceed in the management of the disease.